 Guide to the Mountain

-“Good variety of local slopes and not a queue in sight,” said a reader, “treelined runs were a godsend on the two or three poor light days that we had, but the compensation was powder everywhere.
+“Good variety of local slopes and not a queue in sight,” said another reporter, “treelined runs were a godsend on the two or three poor light days that we had, but the compensation was powder everywhere.
 Even on piste, you could make fresh tracks at lunchtime”.

 Where to Learn

 Les Gets is an excellent choice for learning to ski, with dedicated beginner areas that are easily accessible using the Chavannes gondola.
 There are two magic-carpet lifts and two rope-tows, plus a gentle button-lift which accesses an Indian Village for kids, and a couple of steeper beginner slopes.
 The gradual progression and width of most slopes makes the Chavannes and outlying areas perfect for beginners to intermediates

 The range of ski and snowboard schools including a number of excellent British ski schools.
 Les Gets Snowsports (LGS) has a great reputation and is run by Tim Scott who has lived and worked here for many years.
 British Alpine Ski and Snowboarding School (BASS) regularly receives high praise.
 There’s also snowboard specialist Mint Snowboarding, and for Telemark lessons try Alpine Learning Curves (ALC).

 Mountain guides Jean-Luc Tamanini (+33 450 43 97 62) and Marco Deshayes specialise in off-piste and ski-touring in the Portes du Soleil area.

 Children will love Les Gets’ mini-train, which chugs between the main lifts and the Mont Chery ski area.
 The local ski area is perfect for beginners and intermediates, and there’s a dedicated children’s ski area called Le Grand Cry where adults are only allowed if accompanied by children.
 Here children can enjoy skiing the bumps and bends as well as visiting an Indian wigwam.